Yousef-Awadallah/S/README.md

-# Code for Red and Green LEDs
+# Code for Red and Green LEDs in Arduino IDE